10 Things to Do Indoors in Wine Country This Winter

 The Green Music Center

-Debuted in late 2012 at Sonoma State University, and it’s still one of the hottest tickets in town for a long list of remarkable performers.
-The state-of-the-art theater, concert hall and lawn performance space brings to life such stars as The Silk Road Ensemble, Lyle Lovett, and Philharmonia Baroque.
-There’s an on-site restaurant with white cloth service, and you’ve got to love that the center has a recital hall named after the Peanuts character Schroeder in honor of Jeannie and Charles M. Schulz's contributions to the university and ties to the community.
+Opened in late 2012 at Sonoma State University, this is still one of the hottest tickets in town for a long list of remarkable performers.
+The state-of-the-art theater, concert hall, and lawn performance space brings to life such stars as The Silk Road Ensemble, Lyle Lovett, and Philharmonia Baroque.
+There's an on-site restaurant with white cloth service, and you've got to love that the center has a recital hall named after the Peanuts character Schroeder in honor of Jeannie and Charles M. Schulz's contributions to the university and ties to the community.

-There’s a treasure trove of shopping, wine tasting and dining at this 220,000-square-foot, $23.5 million culinary and art center set in a former apple cannery property at the southeastern entrance to Sebastopol.
-Can you say Zazu Kitchen + Farm, from chef/owner/Next Iron Chef contender Duskie Estes and her husband/butcher John Stewart?
-How about Woodfour Brewing Company, an on-site brewery and gastropub with delights like maitake mushrooms dressed in 63° farm egg, purple barley and black garlic soubise, or braised pork belly with sunchoke, Asian pear, sunflower and pickled mustard?
-Tamarind brings boutique women’s clothing, there are several artisan wine tasting rooms, Taylor Maid Farms coffee roastery, Spirit Works Distillery for handcrafted gin and whiskey, and so much more.
+There's a treasure trove of shopping, wine tasting, and dining at this 12.5-acre, $23.5 million culinary and artisan center set in a former apple cannery property at the southeastern entrance to Sebastopol.
+There's Woodfour Brewing Company, an on-site brewery and gastropub with delights like maitake mushrooms dressed in 63° farm egg, purple barley, and black garlic soubise, or braised pork belly with sunchoke, Asian pear, sunflower, and pickled mustard.
+Discover Tamarind with boutique women's clothing, several artisan wine tasting rooms, Taylor Lane Organic Coffee, Spirit Works Distillery for handcrafted gin and whiskey, and so much more.

 Graton Resort & Casino

 The flashy 340,000 square foot destination is heaven for fashionable gamblers and foodies alike, thanks to a dizzying array of games played in luxurious surroundings and fabulous restaurants.
 Here are the stats: 3,000 slot and video poker games.
-144 table games, like blackjack, baccarat and Pai Gow poker.
+144 table games, like blackjack, baccarat, and Pai Gow poker.
 An 18-table poker room.
 A high limit table game room with private salons.
 A high limit slots room, with $300 pulls.
-Enjoy casual dining in three full restaurants: gourmet Italian at Tony's of North Beach; dry-aged beef and seafood at 630 Park Steakhouse; and classic American and Mediterranean cuisine at the Daily Grill.
+Enjoy casual dining in four full restaurants: gourmet Italian at Tony's of North Beach; dry-aged beef and seafood at 630 Park Steakhouse; classic American and Mediterranean cuisine at the Daily Grill; and an eclectic mix of Japanese and East Asian cuisine at the Boathouse Asian Eatery.
 Or check out the eight eateries in the casino's Marketplace, offering sandwiches, pizza, burgers, sushi, tacos, barbecue, and more.

 St. Francis Winery & Vineyards